KC woman says toenail was surgically removed, serious infected after pedicure

 She’s shared her experience and graphic images on Facebook to warn others about the dangers lurking in the salon.
 Shortly after, she says the salon offered to pay her.

-However, the manager at the salon tells FOX4 they are not at fault, and according to the current manager, the business recently transitioned into new ownership.
+However, the manager at the salon tells WDAF-TV they are not at fault, and according to the current manager, the business recently transitioned into new ownership.

 “We just recently took over, so I don’t know what happened in the past or how they communicated.
 We are sorry things like that happen to her.
 All I can say is keep going to the doctor and see what the doctor say,” Co said.
 “Whatever she has on her toes is not part of the service that cost her.
 We do everything according to the state law.
 We just passed an inspection,” said Danny Co.